diku-dk/futhark-website/docs.rst

 title: Docs
 ---

-Futhark still suffers from rather spartan documentation.
-What we have is assembled `at Read the Docs`_.
-Among other things, you can find a `language overview`_, `language reference`_, and a set of manual pages.
-You can also find instructions on `how to install the Futhark compiler`_.
+The Futhark documentation is divided into several parts (and is unfortunately still incomplete).
+There is the `Futhark Reference Manual`_, which contains instructions on how to use the compilers as well as the `language reference`_, a `language overview`_, and instructions on `how to install the Futhark compiler`_.

+There is also automatically generated `documentation for the Futhark Basis Library`_.

 If there is something you believe should be documented, but is not, you are very welcome to report the omission as a bug on our bug